walkerdavis/265A-HW-4/README.md

 ### Instructors: Romain Michon and Tim O'Brien
 #### a little help from Mark Hertensteiner

 ### *Disclaimer:*  This project is from Stanford's 256A course at CCRMA.
-I did not know anything about programming here, I leave this repo up because the demo and track in the [Video demo](https://www.youtube.com/watch?v=GeAAXAgaKII) are pretty cool.
+I did not know anything about programming here, I leave this repo up because the demo and track in the [Video demo](https://www.youtube.com/watch?v=GeAAXAgaKII) are pretty cool. -Walker 10/27/18

 This interactive audio-visual program places the user at the top of spherical globe.
 The ring around the globe reacts to the left audio buffer.
 The moons have their own dimensions/orbits, it sometimes looks like they move around the user's planet, but I don't think this is really the case.